DUDLEY ROAD -------POLICE STATION 16/07/2018

-First photo below DUDLEY ROAD (picture house) Opened 1912 Closed 1932 when the Grove cinema opened.(Note Hawley's dance studio) Photograph supplied by Anita Cunniffe(Gregory) 21/01/03 Other two photos are of shops along Dudley Road (Cape Hill end) and (Heath Street end)
+First photo above DUDLEY ROAD (picture house) Opened 1912 Closed 1932 when the Grove cinema opened.(Note Hawley's dance studio) Photograph supplied by Anita Cunniffe(Gregory) 21/01/03 Other two photos are of shops along Dudley Road (Cape Hill end) and (Heath Street end)

 DUDLEY ROAD No281-283 SLEEMANS MOTORS